yuzarsif327/python/README.md

-# python
+# py
-web development in software
+web development in doctor